How to grow parsley

 How to sow parsley seeds

 Sow parsley seeds directly into well-prepared soil, in rows 1cm deep and 30cm apart.
 Lightly cover the seeds and water in well.
+Parsley is slow to germinate and it can take up to six weeks for seedlings to appear.
 When seedlings are large enough, thin them to 15cm apart.

 Alternatively, if you have less space available, fill a pot with seed compost and sow seeds thinly, covering with a light layer of compost and watering in.
 Make sure the compost does not dry out.
 Seeds can take six weeks to germinate and should be thinned out and potted on when big enough.
 When moving to a larger pot, use a mix of garden and soil-based compost, to prevent the young plants from drying out.